A pest risk analysis for brown marmorated stink bug (Halyomorpha halys)

 If you have difficulty accessing these files, visit web accessibility for assistance.

-Scope of draft risk analysis
+Scope of the pest risk analysis

 This draft pest risk analysis assesses the risk to Australia of brown marmorated stink bug (Halyomorpha halys) entering as a hitchhiker on goods from countries with established brown marmorated stink bug populations.